 LastPass gives you tools to generate secure, non-guessable passwords, helping you to have the safest web experience possible.
 You can also use LastPass to replace old passwords with unique, randomly generated ones.

-Watch the Basic Tutorial for Generating a Password
+Generating a Password

 Changing an Old Password to a Generated One